aureliayang/EcoSLIM_CONUS/README.md

 * Optimization continues.
 Load balancing is coming soon!
 * Users please refer to ***README.md*** in ***src*** folder for details.
 * Welcome to download and use.
 Enjoy!
+## Parallel performance
+Currently, only the particle loop kernel got tested on Della-GPU cluster at Princeton university.
+Each GPU node is equipped with 2 NVIDIA A100 GPUs and 128 cores of 2.60-GHz AMD EPYC 7H12.

 ## Acknowledgements
 * Thanks so much to the following software engineers for their guidance in the code development:
 ***NVIDIA, Carl Ponder; Princeton University, Bei Wang***
 * Thanks so much to ***the CONUS2.0 team*** for offering the CONUS2.0 ParFlow model for code tests
 * Thanks so much to ***Prof. Reed Maxwell*** at Princeton University and ***Prof. Laura Condon*** at the University of Arizona for their support in the application of computational resources: We won the **NACR Accelerated Scientific Discovery program** 2021 fall.
 We will run particle tracking based on the CONUS2.0 ParFlow model on the coming NCAR supercomputer ***Derecho*** using ***100 NVIDIA A100 GPUs***

 ## CONUS2.0 domain
 ![image](https://github.com/aureliayang/EcoSLIM_CONUS/blob/main/imgs/conus.png)
 ***(Zhang et al., Earth System Science Data, 2021)***